MinQ0511/udacity-pj2/README.md

 az webapp up --name <your webapp goes here> --resource-group <your resource group goes here> --sku B1 --logs --runtime "PYTHON:3.9"
 ```
 3. Create Azure Pipeline for the app in Azure DevOps.
 The steps to set up the pipeline following :
-* Access to https://dev.azure.com and sign in.
+* Access to Azure DevOps and sign in.
 * Create a new public project.
 * Select Project Settings and create a new service connection to Azure Resource Manager and an Agent Pool.
 * Next, back to Azure create a VM and config Agent (VM).
 Then add the self-hosted agent to the agent pool that you created in the step above.
-* Finally, create a new Azure pipeline linked to the GitHub repo and use the existing azure-pipelines.yml.
+* Finally, create a new CI/CD pipeline that is linked to the GitHub this repository and use the existing azure-pipelines.yml.
 *
 Pipeline jobs list: